Plan ahead for better 2023 silage

-Begin by examining the analysis of your 2021 silage, says Mr Stroud.
+Begin by examining the analysis of your 2022 silage.
 Did it turn out as well as expected?
 Or are there areas for improvement?

 2. Communicate with your contractor

-If using a contractor for silaging, Mr Stroud says early and regular communication with them is key.
+If using a contractor for silaging, early and regular communication with them is key.

 For good silage, grass needs mowing and harvesting at its nutritional peak, not a week or two later.
 After heading, grass digestibility falls by about 0.5% a day.

 Understand your contractor’s time constraints and inform them of yours.
 If you’re making changes – for example cutting earlier because you’re moving to multi-cut silage – they need to know.
 It’s amazing how many farmers call contractors at the last minute.